What is data management in cyber security?

 Preventing data breaches

 One of the fundamental tools in preventing data breaches is the implementation of robust encryption protocols.
-By encoding sensitive data, it becomes unreadable to unauthorized users, adding a layer of security that is essential in safeguarding information.
+By encoding sensitive data, it becomes unreadable to unauthorised users, adding a layer of security that is essential in safeguarding information.

-Organisations can enhance breach prevention by deploying threat mitigation strategies that involve continuous monitoring, anomaly detection, and network segmentation to identify and neutralise potential threats before they escalate.
+Organisations can improve breach prevention by deploying threat mitigation strategies that involve continuous monitoring, anomaly detection, and network segmentation to identify and neutralise potential threats before they escalate.
 Incident response planning plays a vital role in minimising the impact of breaches, with predefined steps and protocols in place to swiftly respond to and contain security incidents.

 Challenges of data management in cyber security